 Henry Bunner’s poem The Heart of the Tree is undoubtedly a wake-up call for the human race in the wake of the growing environmental pollution and global warming of late.
 The poem is very relevant in an age when rapid and reckless development and urbanisation are taking their toll on the Environment.

-The ever-growing pollution of the environment are causing a lot of new ailments and disorders in the human body including nasal and lung problems.
+The ever-growing pollution of the environment is causing a lot of new ailments and disorders in the human body including nasal and lung problems.
 In places, rapid deforestation is threatening to bring consequences like desertification and weather change.
 That further brings complication to overall human lifestyle.
 Moreover, many species of birds, insects and animals are on the verge of extinction.
 That would have certain consequences on the ecological balance of the environment.
 Global warming in the recent decades has probably been the most dreaded environmental change so far.
 It is threatening to raise the sea-water level and even some cities may finally go under water.
 All these may well lead to a premature doom of humankind.

 It can therefore be truly said the poet sees this impending destruction of the world and the human race if some immediate steps are not taken to save Nature.
 And this poem is his voice for raising an appeal to plant more and more trees, as only trees can save the world from this probable calamity.